jdmack/cw-vote/README.md

 ### 3 Selectable Voting Modes

-- Single vote - One Member - One Vote
+- Single vote - One Member - One Vote (Can just implement as single vote with votes set to 1)
 - Multi Vote - One Member - X votes - admin adjustable for number of votes that one member can use, can only vote once for any ballot item
 - Ranked Vote - Member ranks all choices from 1 to X